Canada at the 2020 Summer Olympics: Shooting

 Canada qualified one shooter through the 2018 Championships of the Americas in Guadalajara, Mexico.
 The athlete named to the team must have obtained a minimum qualifying score (MQS).
 The Shooting Federation of Canada named the only athletes qualified to compete on April 30, 2021.
 Lynda Kiejko will be competing in her second straight Olympics.

-Women

 Skateboarding

 Canada qualified a total of four skateboarders (three men and one woman).
 One skateboarder qualified in the men's park event, based on the Olympic World Skateboarding Rankings.
 Canada later qualified two men in the street discipline, also based on the Olympic World Skateboarding Rankings.
 The team was officially named on June 11, 2021.
 With the debut of Skateboarding on the Olympic program, this also marks Canada's sport debut at the Olympics.
 On July 24, Annie Guglia received a reallocated spot in the women's street skateboarding event after an injury to a competitor from South Africa.